vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

     - so OS don't trust the value of ESP register, so it needs a fresh new stack.
 - so TSS: task state segment is used.
     - pointed by TR: task register.
-    - SS0: stack data or stack segment for kernel
+    - SS0: chooses stack data or stack segment for kernel
         - at user level the stack segment was at ring level 3.
         - so chose new stack segment with matching ring level 0.
     - ESP0: